-Tom Skilling, WGN-TV chief meteorologist, appears weekdays on WGN Midday News, WGN News at Five and WGN News at Nine.
-He celebrated his 30th anniversary with WGN-TV in August 2008.
+Tom Skilling, WGN-TV chief meteorologist, appears weekdays on WGN Evening News from 5-7pm, WGN News at Nine and WGN News at Ten.
+He celebrates his 40th anniversary with WGN-TV in August 2018.

-In 1970, Tom moved to Madison, Wis., to study meteorology and journalism at the University of Wisconsin-Madison, while continuing to work in radio and television.
-Tom’s first television job was at age 18 in Aurora, IL at WLXT-Channel 60.
-Then came WKOW-TV (ABC affiliate) and WTSO radio in Madison, WI before to going to work for WITI-TV, Milwaukee from 1975-1978, where he was rated the city’s #1 meteorologist.
+In 1970, Tom moved to Madison, WI to study meteorology and journalism at the University of Wisconsin-Madison, while continuing to work in radio and television.
+Tom’s first television job was at age 18 in Aurora, IL, at WLXT-Channel 60.
+Then on to WKOW-TV (ABC affiliate) and WTSO radio in Madison, WI before going to work for WITI-TV, Milwaukee from 1975-1978, where he was rated the city’s #1 meteorologist.

 Tom joined WGN-TV on August 13, 1978.
 Since then, he has established himself as a respected meteorologist both locally and nationally, known for his in-depth reports, enthusiasm, and use of state-of-the-art technology.
 For over 30 years, Skilling was chief meteorologist on WGN Midday News as well as later newscasts.
 Tom Skilling has been awarded with three honorary doctorates from Lewis University, St. Mary’s of Minnesota and Aurora University.